rpm-software-management/dnf/doc/command_ref.rst

 -----------------

 ``dnf [options] reinstall <package-specs>...``
-    Installs the specified packages, fails if some of the packages are either not installed or not available (i.e. there is no repository where to download the same RPM).
+    Installs the specified packages, returns nonzero exit code if some of the packages are either not installed or not available (i.e. there is no repository where to download the same RPM).